Changing your regular doctor

 That you are entitled to essential medical and care services does not mean you can decide what sort of service or care you should receive.
 A professional assessment of your needs will determine what you receive.

-Although you are entitled to medical services, you must pay a fee for using many services.
-If your fees are substantial, you will be entitled to an exemption card.
-You will be entitled to an exemption card if you have paid a certain amount in fees.
+If your fees are substantial, you will be entitled to an exemption card for public health services.
+You will receive an exemption card if you have paid a certain amount in fees.
 Once you have been issued with an exemption card, you will not have to pay most fees.

 Some medical services, such as admission to hospital, are free of charge.